andzh1/word-analysis/README.md

  ## Process and implementation

+ ### Algorithm of collecting matches:
+ For each substring of `SEQUENCE_SIZE` of given text, which contains only letters, we add to number of it's matches 1 when we meet it in the text.

+ ### Algorighm of checking correctness:
+ For each word in given list of words we calculate it's sum of matches (as sum of matches in our dataset of all substrings of `SEQUENCE_SIZE` of our word); then for each  [*shifted*](#### Definitions)

- You can see implementation of collecting matches from the text [here]()
+ You can find implementation of collecting matches from the text [in this file](https://github.com/andzh1/words-analysis/blob/main/getMatchesFromText.cpp), and implementation of checking correctness [here](https://github.com/andzh1/words-analysis/blob/main/wordCheck.h).

 #### Definitions
 - "match, matches" - pair of string & integer, represents how many times does this strings occurs in the text.
 - "word" (occurs in program files) - can be not just a word, but also line or even text itself.
+- "shifted" -

-**First part** of project was to collect a big database of matches from any big English text ([Lord Of The Rings](https://en.wikipedia.org/wiki/The_Lord_of_the_Rings) was chosen as enough big for our goal); you can check [resulting file](https://github.com/andzh1/words-analysis/blob/main/LordMatches.txt), [user interface](https://github.com/andzh1/words-analysis/blob/main/getMatchesFromText.cpp) and it's [implementation](https://github.com/andzh1/words-analysis/blob/main/getMatchesFromText.cpp)
+**First part** of project was to collect database of matches from any big English text ([Lord Of The Rings](https://en.wikipedia.org/wiki/The_Lord_of_the_Rings) was chosen as enough big for our goal); you can check [resulting file](https://github.com/andzh1/words-analysis/blob/main/LordMatches.txt), [user interface](https://github.com/andzh1/words-analysis/blob/main/getMatchesFromText.cpp) and it's [implementation](https://github.com/andzh1/words-analysis/blob/main/getMatchesFromText.cpp)

 **Second part** of project was to check out [hypothesis](#Hypothesis) - does it work at all and how correct is it.